 At some point in our lives, we face the prospect of moving.
 It could happen within our city or cross country, but whatever the situation there is the chance long-term storage comes into play.
 If you find yourself in need of a storage unit to rent you may have researched your options and discovered climate-controlled rentals are available.
 You may think to yourself that since you don’t have anything perishable – like wine – the climate-control feature is not an issue.
 Your stuff will do just fine, right?

 Well, this might not always be the case.
-The question of whether or not you need a climate controlled storage shed for your things will depend on a number of factors:
+The question of whether or not you need a climate controlled storage unit for your things will depend on a number of factors:

 1) Location.
 Are you looking for storage in the South, where the weather ranges from moderately warm to scorching hot throughout the year?
 Weather and location may have an effect on the items you store if you use a unit that doesn’t have some methods of air control and cooling.